ConvertKit: Powerful Email Marketing Designed for Bloggers

 - Purchased a specific product

 - Opened a specific prior email you sent

 - Joined your subscriber list between certain dates

 There are other email tools out there with more advanced options, but what ConvertKit offers is more than enough for the majority of bloggers.

 ConvertKit has a few unique features that will help you get the most from your list and maximize the reach of every email you create.
 Check them out below.

 Whenever you send an email to your list, not every person is going to open your email.
-But, with the Resend to Unopens feature, you can simply resend any past broadcast emails to users who didn’t open your email the first time around.
+But, with the Resend to Unopens feature, you can have the email re-sent — after a specified time interval — to those who didn’t open it the first time.
 This will help to maximize the reach of every email you send.

 Lead Magnet Opt-In

 In order for subscribers to join your list, they’ll need to go through a double opt-in.
 If you’re using lead magnets to get people to join your list (you really should be), then you’ll be able to deliver the lead magnet as a double opt-in.
 So, your user will join your list at the same time they download your lead magnet.

 Never heard of a “lead magnet”?
 A lead magnet is something you offer in return for a visitor’s email address.
 It’s typically something free and valuable to the audience you’re targeting.